sneha19122004/Development-of-Ornithopter-Mechanism/README.md

 ## About This Project

-This ornithopter was a solo end-to-end engineering project covering:
+This ornithopter was an engineering project covering:

 - **Mechanism design** — four-bar linkage kinematics, gear train sizing, CAD in SolidWorks
 - **Avionics integration** — dual-controller architecture, MSP serial protocol